 Don't Allow Printing Don't Allow Modifying Don't Allow Copying

-In each case, the contraction does not contain the operative word for the item.
-But in Sherlock, for example, menu items enabling users to choose between text that "contains" and "does not contain" are communicated more clearly without the use of contractions.
+In each case, the contraction does not alter the operative word for the item.
+If a contraction does alter the significant word in a phrase, such as "contains" and "does not contain," it is clearer to avoid the contraction.